commons-app/commons-app-documentation/android/Contributing-Guidelines.md

 Thanks for considering to contribute to this project!
 A few guidelines for people who want to contribute their code to this software are documented here.
-If you're not sure where to start head on to [this wiki page](https://github.com/commons-app/apps-android-commons/wiki/Volunteers-welcome!).
+If you're not sure where to start read the [Volunteers welcome!](./Volunteers-welcome!.md) document.

 ## Summary